 Your guide dog, together with containers and food necessary for the duration of the flight, will be carried free of charge in addition to the normal free baggage allowance.

-Please review the below regulations to make sure that you are following the rules that you agree with as carriage.
+Please review the below conditions to ensure that you are in agreement with all conditions of carriage.

 Terms and conditions